How to File an Iowa LLC or Corporation Amendment

 Updating your business to meet its current needs doesn’t have to be hard.
 With our amendment service, you can make the changes you need to your LLC’s Certificate of Organization or your corporation’s Articles of Incorporation quickly and easily.

 We can simplify even more compliance requirements with our Worry-Free Compliance service.
 With this service, we’ll give you a hand with your annual filings.
 We’ll also remind you when critical filing deadlines are upcoming.
 On top of that, you can make two free annual amendments.
 We’ll even give you an action plan to follow if your business ever falls out of good standing.
-With our tools and services for support, you can focus on what you love, growing your business.
+With our tools and services for support, you can focus on what you love: growing your business.

 FAQ

-• You can report almost any potential change on an Articles of Amendment form.
+• You can report almost any change to your Certificate of Organization or Articles of Amendment with an amendment.
 For example, you could list changes to the business’s membership or ownership structure, date of expiration, and address.
 You can even adjust whether your company expires on a certain date or exists perpetually.

 • You’ll receive confirmation after you file online through the business portal.
 To learn more about what confirmation you’ll receive if you file by mail, contact the Iowa Secretary of State’s office.
 You can reach the Business Services department at sos@sos.iowa.gov or at 515-281-5204.